Craig Dunaway

-Craig Carter Dunaway (born March 27, 1961) is a former American football player.
-He played college football as a tight end for the University of Michigan from 1980 to 1982.
+Craig Carter Dunaway (born March 27, 1961) is an American former professional football player who was a tight end for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Michigan Wolverines from 1980 to 1982.
 In three years with Michigan, Dunaway caught 55 passes for 775 yards and eight touchdowns.
 He played professional football for the Pittsburgh Steelers in 1983.
 He appeared in 11 games, none as a starter, for the Steelers.

-Early years
+Early life

 Dunaway was born in Lake Charles, Louisiana, in 1961.
 He attended Upper St. Clair High School in a suburb of Pittsburgh, Pennsylvania.